 - Peel, core and chop apples into ¼-inch cubes.

-- Grease a 6-inch baking pan with non-stick cooking spray or brush with butter.
+- Grease a 6-inch baking pan with cooking spray or brush with butter.

 Topping

-- Add oats, almond flour (¼ cup), 2 tablespoons sugar and salt into a seperate medium bowl and stir to combine.
+- Add oats, almond flour, white or brown sugar and salt into a seperate small bowl and stir to combine.

 - Cut cold butter into small chunks and mix into the oat mixture with your finger tips, until all butter is evenly distributed.
 Stir in sliced almonds.